Should You Be Concerned?

 A number of quality DIY at-home water test kits are readily available.
 Alternatively, you can also contact your local water authority directly.
 They can refer you to a lab where you can send your water sample in for testing.

 How Do I Remove Contaminants from My Water?

 Consider Adding a Quality Water Filtration System

-Once you know what contaminants are in your drinking water, an easy way to protect yourself is to invest in water filtration system.
+Once you know which contaminants are in your water, it’s easy to protect yourself with the right water filtration system.
 Look for a point-of-use water filter or whole house water filtration system that targets your specific contaminants.
-As you begin to shop for your filter, it is extremely important to find a system that has been tested and certified (for NSF/ANSI Standards) by one of industry’s trusted third-party testing laboratories: WQA, NSF or IAPMO.
+As you begin to shop for your filter, it is extremely important to find a system that has been tested and certified (for NSF/ANSI Standards) by one of the industry’s trusted third-party testing laboratories: WQA, NSF or IAPMO.

-Sadly, the water filtration industry is riddled with manufacturers who make unvalidated, exaggerated and even completely false claims.
-This is why it is so important to look for a water filter that is certified by a trusted independent NSF/ANSI testing source.
-This will ensure that your filter system is actually removing all of the contaminants and contaminant levels that the manufacturer claims in their performance data sheet.
+Sadly, the water filtration industry is riddled with manufacturers who make unvalidated, exaggerated, and even completely false performance claims.
+This is why it is important to find a water filter that is certified by a trusted independent NSF/ANSI laboratory.
+This will ensure that a water filter is actually removing all of the contaminants and contaminant levels that the manufacturer claims.

-WaterChef offers a variety of powerful water filtration solutions that are capable of reducing a broad range of common tap water contaminants, including the EVO100 Whole House Water Filtration System, the U9000 Under-Sink Water Filter System, and C7000 Countertop Water Filter System.
-Additionally, the SF-7C Shower Filter provides powerful chlorine reduction for your shower as well.
+WaterChef offers a variety of powerful water filtration systems capable of reducing a broad range of common tap water contaminants.
+These include the EVO100 Whole House Water Filtration System, the U9000 Under-Sink Water Filter System, and C7000 Countertop Water Filter System.
+Additionally, the SF-7C Shower Filter provides powerful chlorine reduction for your shower water as well.